Why Is Protein Important for Weight Loss?

 Time and time again, dieters inquire, "Does protein burn fat?"
 While the explanation is quite intricate, the short answer is yes.

 There is a heavy body of evidence supporting the body cannot effectively burn and use fat as energy if it does not have help from either carbohydrate or protein.
 And without the proper nutrients from each, runs the risk of losing significant portions of precious muscle mass when aiming to shed fat.

 Calorie and fat burn, whilst sustaining lean muscle mass, is immensely valuable and aspired for successful and long-term weight loss.

 Protein Supplies Metabolic-Supporting B Vitamins

 The majority of lean proteins are rich in B vitamins.
-While each of the eight essential B vitamins has their own set of functions, they cohesively provide the body with energy and helps metabolic processes function at their prime.
+While each of the eight essential B vitamins has its own set of functions, they cohesively provide the body with energy and helps metabolic processes function at their prime.

 How Much Protein for Weight Loss?